dominijk/dev-env/README.md

 - PDM as virtual environment manager
 - duckdb for managing data for standalone projects

+This was built after installation of:
+- PostgresApp
+- QGIS
+- dbeaver

 ## Initial setup
 I use homebrew for the initial setup to provide access to different python versions and install software pacakages.